begmuhommet/low-ops-docs/docs/application/activities.md

 # Activity

-Activity tab is designed for recording events and actions within the system for the purpose of:
+Activity tab is designed for recording events and actions within the system for the purpose of Monitoring, Analyzing, and Ensuring accountability.

-- Monitoring
-- Analyzing
-- Ensuring accountability
+## Overview

-It captures information about activities such as:
+Activity tab captures information about activities such as:
 - Application onboarding
 - Application configuration changes
 - Data backups and restore actions